Skip to Main Content

 Luke Chinman, Managing Editor

 Luke Chinman ’25 is an American studies major and an Africana studies concentrator from Pittsburgh, Pa.
-He is a managing editor.
-He previously served as an executive editor, section editor, and staff writer for features.
+He is a senior writer.
+He previously served as a managing editor in spring 2024 and fall 2024, and before that, as an executive editor, section editor, and staff writer for features.

 Email: [email protected]